Evanger’s Grain Free Dog Food (Dry)

 From here, the list goes on to include a number of other items.

-Then, we find chicory root which is rich in inulin, a starch-like compound made up of repeating units of carbohydrates and found in certain roots and tubers.
+First, chicory root is rich in inulin, a starch-like compound made up of repeating units of carbohydrates and found in certain roots and tubers.

 Not only is inulin a natural source of soluble dietary fiber, it’s also a prebiotic used to promote the growth of healthy bacteria in a dog’s digestive tract.

-Judging by its ingredients alone, Evanger’s Grain Free looks like an above-average dry dog food.
+Based on its ingredients alone, Evanger’s Grain Free Dog Food looks like an above-average dry product.

 The dashboard displays a dry matter protein reading of 36%, a fat level of 18% and estimated carbohydrates of about 38%.